-Being a dog lover means that the presence of dogs in daily life is appreciated and valued.
-A dog owner loves, cares, and is compassionate about their furry buddies, and dogs can feel this that why they are brimming with loyalty, concern and are overly protective of their owners.
+Being a dog lover means that the presence of dogs in daily life is valued.
+A dog owner loves, cares, and is compassionate about their furry buddies.
+Dogs can feel this and they are brimming with loyalty and are overly protective of their owners.

 Previous articles might have stated that Shiba Inus are not the dog you’d want with children.
 However, these words are taken with a grain of salt and do not mean that Shiba Inus is a hundred percent harmful around children.
 But still, with their protective and territorial nature, how safe are they with little ones?
 What measures should an adult Shiba Inu owner do in order to keep both children and Shiba in one house?